gsuberland/autoregistering-cpp-factory/README.md

 This creates two separate factories, which may be accessed via `Factory<Pet, int>` and `Factory<Pet, int, bool>` respectively.

-## Naming clashes

-If you've already got a type called `Factory` in your code, you can define `FACTORY_TYPE_NAME` before including `factory.h` in order to change the name of the factory type.
-For example, if you wrote `#define FACTORY_TYPE_NAME GenericAutoFactory` you would then use `GenericAutoFactory<...>` instead of `Factory<...>` in your code.

 ## Using unique_ptr

 You can use `unique_ptr<T>` as the return type for your factory's create function by defining `FACTORY_USE_UNIQUEPTR` before including `factory.h`.
 This is disabled by default since my use-case is on embedded systems and I don't want the overhead of smart pointers, and also because `make_unique` is a C++14 feature and this was designed for C++11.

 If you defined `FACTORY_USE_UNIQUEPTR`, a shim function called `make_unique` will be generated by default.
 This is to allow the feature to be used in C++11 if you want, albeit in a limited capacity (it uses `new` under the hood).
 If you don't want this shim, just define `FACTORY_NO_MAKE_UNIQUE_SHIM`.

+## Changing the key type

+By default the map key type is `const char*`, using a comparator of `cmp_cstr` which is implemented in the header, resulting in a case-sensitive ordinal comparison.
+You can change this by defining `FACTORY_KEY_TYPE` in your code, before including `factory.h`, setting its value to whatever key type you like.

+If you define `FACTORY_KEY_TYPE`, the map equality comparison type will automatically be set to `std::equal_to<FACTORY_KEY_TYPE>`; if you want to override this behaviour and choose your own equality comparison you can do so by defining `FACTORY_KEY_COMPARATOR`.

+For example, if you define `FACTORY_KEY_TYPE` to be `std::string`, then your `GetFactoryKey` methods must return `std::string` and all factory APIs will accept and return `std::string` types instead of the default `const char*`.
+The key equality comparator for the internal factory map will be set to `std::equal_to<std::string>`.
+Refer to `key_comp` in the [`std::map` reference](https://www.cplusplus.com/reference/map/map/map/) for details on the comparison predicate.

+## Renaming the factory

+If you've already got a type called `Factory` in your code, or you just want the factory class to have a different name for convenience, you can define `FACTORY_TYPE_NAME` before including `factory.h` in order to change the name of the factory type.
+For example, if you wrote `#define FACTORY_TYPE_NAME GenericAutoFactory` you would then use `GenericAutoFactory<...>` instead of `Factory<...>` in your code.

 ## Includes

 No includes are added to the top of the file, with the exception of `<memory>` if `FACTORY_USE_UNIQUEPTR` is defined, since I use precompiled headers in my projects.
 The code only requires `<map>` and `<cstring>`.
 The latter is used only for the `cmp_cstr` comparison implementation that allows `const char*` strings to be used as keys in the map.

-## Motivation

-I often run into cases where I'd much prefer to have a little extra code on each class instead of a switch statement in a factory somewhere.
-The compiler will generally shout at me if I mess the factory decoration up or `CreateInstance` / `GetFactoryKey` functions up, but it's much easier for me to forget to add a type to its factory.
-I also like the generic-ness of this approach, since I don't need to write a new factory class for each base type.

 ## How does this work?